buildtesters/buildtest/docs/contributing.rst

 This document explains how you can contribute back to buildtest.

+There are many ways you can help contribute to buildtest that may include

+- File an `issue <https://github.com/HPC-buildtest/buildtest-framework/issues>`_ with the framework
+- Proofread documentation and report or fix issues
+- Participate in discussions and join the slack `channel <http://hpcbuildtest.slack.com>`_
+- Share your tests
+- Provide feedback on buildtest options.

+    1. What features you *like*/*dislike*
+    2. What features you would like to have
+    3. What testing capabilities matter most for you

-buildtest is composed of the following repositories
+buildtest is composed of two repositories

-- `buildtest-framework`_ : buildtest framework and documentation (``https://buildtest.readthedocs.io/en/latest/``)
+- `buildtest-framework`_ : buildtest framework and `documentation <https://buildtest.readthedocs.io/en/latest/>`_
-- `buildtest-configs`_ : buildtest yaml configurations
+- `buildtest-configs`_ : buildtest yaml configurations and test scripts

 .. _buildtest-framework: https://github.com/HPC-buildtest/buildtest-framework
 .. _buildtest-configs: https://github.com/HPC-buildtest/buildtest-configs